 After the Goddess comes the father, specifically the Atonement with the Father.

 When the child outgrows the popular idyl of the mother breast and turns to face the world of specialized adult action, it passes, spiritually, into the sphere of the father […] And just as, formerly, the mother represented the “good” and “evil,” so now does he, but with this complication—that there is a new element of rivalry in the picture: the son against the father for the mastery of the universe.

 By overcoming the father, the son becomes a man.
 Either this father figure is defeated in battle or is persuaded through different means but the hero must confront the father one way or another.

 This is a confrontation of someone in power.
 Without such confrontation, the hero can’t fully realize his potential.
-In Dune, for Paul Atreides to become Muad’Dib, he had to confront the all-powerful emperor.
+In Dune, for Paul Atreides to become Muad’Dib, he has to confront the all-powerful emperor.

-Another example, this one much more literal than normal, the best example of this phase happens to be one of the most iconic scenes in cinema history.
+Another example, this one much more literal than normal, happens to be one of the most iconic scenes in cinema history.
 It is when Luke Skywalker discovers that Darth Vader is his father.
-It is the realization that the peace, the victory that Luke desires can only come by confronting and defeating his own father.
+It is the realization that the peace that Luke desires can only come by confronting and defeating his own father.

 Like the Buddha himself, this godlike being is a pattern of the divine state to which the human hero attains who has gone beyond the last terrors of ignorance. “when the envelopment of consciousness has been annihilated, then he becomes free of all fear, beyond the reach of change.”
 This is the release potential within us all, and which anyone can attain—through herohood.

-The Jedi Masters, Obi-Wan, and Yoda, also achieve this state when they both sacrifice themselves but their spirit lives on.
+The Jedi Masters, Obi-Wan, and Yoda, also achieve this state when they both sacrifice themselves.